SuperEric1/retrospecter-p2-vslice-port/README.md

 - [ ] Change fake alpha event (for fake notes + apply to all songs that have it)
 - [ ] Add and translate the missing dialogues (superbio finish dialogue too)
 - [ ] Spanish translation
+- [X] Scrollspeed changes for the third strumline
 - [X] Hard Ache and Extirpatient chart fixes (stacked notes and missing difficulties)
 - [X] Enemy title popup module + apply to all songs that have it (todo)
 - [X] Catastrofiend subtitles and modchart